topgyalgurung/db_manage_using_R/README.md

       8    C7        3000
       9    C8       24009
       10   C9       18502
-      > sqldf("select cust,totalVolume from (select cust, sum(fillQty) as totalVolume from fills group by cust) A order by totalVolume desc")
-      Error in result_create(conn@ptr, statement) : no such table: fills

       > sqldf("select cust,totalVolume from (select cust, sum(fillQty) as totalVolume from fill group by cust) A order by totalVolume desc") cust totalVolume
       1    C8       24009